-The day after its British Airways announcement, the ICO announced its intention to fine Marriott International £99,200,396 (approximately \$124 million USD) in connection with a breach of its Starwood guest reservation database that affected approximately 339 million guests.
-Marriott discovered and disclosed the incident in November 2018, though the compromise in Starwood's systems likely took place in 2014-before Starwood was acquired by Marriott in 2016.
-(See our Client Memo on security measures companies can take in the aftermath of the Marriott breach, here.)
+The day after its British Airways announcement, the ICO announced its intention to fine Marriott International £99,200,396 (approximately US\$124 million) in connection with a breach of its Starwood guest reservation database that affected approximately 339 million guests.
+Marriott discovered and disclosed the incident in November 2018, though the compromise in Starwood's systems likely took place in 2014 - before Starwood was acquired by Marriott in 2016

-In its announcement of the proposed penalty, the ICO highlighted the importance of privacy and data security due diligence in deals to ensure compliance with the GDPR, and asserted that Marriott had failed to undertake "sufficient due diligence" and "should have done more to secure its systems" when it acquired Starwood in 2016.
-The UK Information Commissioner Elizabeth Denham noted: "The GDPR makes it clear that organizations must be accountable for the personal data they hold.
-This can include carrying out proper due diligence when making a corporate acquisition, and putting in place proper accountability measures to assess not only what personal data has been acquired, but also how it is protected."
+In its announcement of the proposed penalty, the ICO highlighted the importance of privacy and data security due diligence in deals to ensure compliance with the GDPR and asserted that Marriott had failed to undertake "sufficient due diligence" and "should have done more to secure its systems" when it acquired Starwood in 2016.
+The U.K. Information Commissioner Elizabeth Denham noted: "The GDPR makes it clear that organizations must be accountable for the personal data they hold.
+This can include carrying out proper due diligence when making a corporate acquisition and putting in place proper accountability measures to assess not only what personal data has been acquired, but also how it is protected."